elvisvoer/erranto-site/blog/20-years-of-coding-part-2/index.md

 USB STICK!
 I guess it was faster than downloading it.
 Who knows!?

-My first task was to write a "toString" method in all the printer controller classes for the log purposes.
+My first task was to write a "toString" method in all the printer controller classes for logging purposes.
 "You'll basically need to serialize every object and your code cannot crash the app, it would be ridiculous for the logger to crash it", those were basically my instructions.
 Yeah, no pressure, Elvis!
 And, oh Lord, C Plus Plus...C++...
 There's C, and there's C++.
 I don't want to start